-Before you leave the island, you might also enjoy checking out The Liberty Distillery or Granville Island Brewing for a beverage or two.
+Before you leave Granville Island, you might also enjoy checking out The Liberty Distillery or Granville Island Brewing for a beverage or two.

-This concludes the second day of the itinerary, assuming you head home that evening.
+This concludes the second day of the itinerary in Vancouver BC, assuming you head home that evening.
 But, if you can stay one more night (and leave the next morning), we recommend that you go out for a night on the town.
-You might enjoy a bar like The Diamond (which accepts reservations) for craft cocktails.

 We provided some of our favorite places built into the itinerary, but there are a few other places that are worth checking out if you have the time!